C3ETH/c3eth.github.io/content/en/docs/community-reviewer/ca-level.md

 ### LV0 Rewards

-LV0 reviewers will receive a maximum of **17 ada per review**.
-This amount could be less if many more reviews are completed by LV0 reviewers when the overflow of additional LV1 reviews that exceed the LV1 reviewer’s auto-allocation is added to the LV0 pool of reviews.
+LV0 reviewers will receive a *maximum of 25 ada per review*.
+This amount could be less if LV0 reviewers completed many more reviews.
+LV0 gets rewarded only for allocated reviews.
+To receive rewards, LV0 must have at least 10 valid reviews.
+The pot of given LV0 rewards includes the overflow of additional LV1 reviews that exceed the LV1 reviewer’s auto-allocation, added to the LV0 pool of published reviews.

 ### LV1 Rewards

-LV1s can expect a fixed amount of **33 ada per allocated review**.
-If the LV1 reviewer wants to perform more reviews beyond the assigned allocation, then every additional review will be compensated as part of the LV0 pot of rewards.
+LV1s can expect a *fixed amount of 50 ada per allocated review*.
+If the LV1 reviewer wants to perform more reviews beyond the assigned allocation, then every additional published review will be compensated for the LV0 pot of rewards.
+To receive rewards, LV1 must have at least 10 valid reviews, including assigned and additional reviews.
+Any number of reviews under this amount will not be rewarded.

+>An LV0/LV1 reviewer is excluded (and will not receive rewards) if their work doesn't meet a 35% approval rate (with a minimum sample of 5 moderated reviews) after the moderation stage.

 ### LV2 Rewards

-LV2s can expect to receive a maximum of **5 ada per flag check**.
-The effort here is anticipated to be straightforward and quick to accomplish for each flagged review.
+LV2s can expect to receive a *maximum of 5 ada per flag check*.
+The effort here is anticipated to be straightforward and quick for each flagged review.